Changissnz/selfinterest/README.md

 by human beings.
 Products designed by human beings are placed onto the metaphorical table of choice for objective.
 It is true that for every product made to act as the answer for an objective, many more competing products failed to reach or surpass the frequency of use for that product.
 All the same, media is the one categorical class that enables one sentient being to relate to another.
+The demand of media designed by human beings, those demanded as nutrients for human beings, and even the thoughts intentionally thought of by human beings are all pertinent, "alive" in the experience of cognition in sensation and perception, primarily because the frequence of occurrence is not null.